ASEAN: AEC Blueprint

 ASEAN leaders sign the declaration of the ASEAN Economic Community during the 27th ASEAN Summit in Kuala Lumpur, 2015.

 The AEC aims to "implement economic integration initiatives" to create a single market for member states.
 The blueprint that serves as a comprehensive guide for the establishment of the community was adopted on 20 November 2007 at the 13th ASEAN Summit in Singapore.
 Its characteristics include a single market and production base, a highly competitive economic region, a region of fair economic development, and a region fully integrated into the global economy.
 The areas of cooperation include human resources development, recognition of professional qualifications, closer consultation economic policies, enhanced infrastructure and communications connectivity, integrating industries for regional sourcing, and strengthening private sector involvement.
 Through the free movement of skilled labour, goods, services and investment, ASEAN would rise globally as one market, thus increasing its competitiveness and opportunities for development.

 To track the progress of the AEC, a compliance tool called the AEC Scorecard was developed based on the EU Internal Market Scorecard.
 It is the only one in effect and is expected to serve as an unbiased assessment tool to measure the extent of integration and the economic health of the region.
 It is expected to provide relevant information about regional priorities, and thus foster productive, inclusive, and sustainable growth.
 It makes it possible to monitor the implementation of ASEAN agreements, and the achievement of milestones indicated in the AEC Strategic Schedule.
 The scorecard outlines specific actions that must be undertaken collectively and individually to establish AEC by 2015.
 To date, two official scorecards have been published, one in 2010, and the other in 2012.
 However, the scorecard is purely quantitative, as it only examines whether a member state has performed the AEC task or not.
 The more "yes" answers, the higher the score.

 APAEC blueprint

 Part of the work towards the ASEAN Economic Community is the integration of the energy systems of the ASEAN member states.
 The blueprint for this integration is provided by the ASEAN Plan of Action for Energy Cooperation (APAEC).
 APAEC is managed by the ASEAN Center for Energy.
+The realisation of the ASEAN Power Grid (APG) is an important part of APAEC and ASEAN energy cooperation more broadly.